 Your Sleeping Posture

 What if you came to know that you could cut your snoring by 70-80% just by improving the posture you sleep in.
-Many people snore because they sleep on the their back with their head falling back.
+Many people snore because they sleep on their back with their heads falling back.
 This posture causes your tongue to fall back on the base of your mouth cavity.

-Thus, air coming from the back wall of your throat has very little space to flow.
+Thus, the air coming from the back wall of your throat has very little space to flow.
 This, again, causes airway constriction which in turn causes snoring.

 The solution: Sleep on your side for a week and ask your partner if the snoring reduces.

 The origin of your snoring woes might be in your nose.
-Some people have naturally stuffy nose, some suffer from nasal infirmities such as a deviated septum (the soft bone separating your nostril being tilted, reducing the size of one nostril), and some snore when they suffer from a cold.
+Some people have naturally stuffy noses, some suffer from nasal infirmities such as a deviated septum (the soft bone separating your nostril being tilted, reducing the size of one nostril), and some snore when they suffer from a cold.